Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/README.md

 * Create `base.html` that contains all main references to external files and third-party libraries for CSS and JavaScript that are used across the entire website.
 Block keyword is required to show the contents of child documents

 [Base Template](https://github.com/Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/blob/master/assets/readme/testing/python/test-base-template.png) /
-[Connecting Function Result](https://github.com/Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/blob/master/assets/readme/testing/python/test-base-template-result.png) &#40;All the contents of parent and child documents are displayed so the base template is working properly&#41;
+[Base Template Result](https://github.com/Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/blob/master/assets/readme/testing/python/test-base-template-result.png) &#40;All the contents of parent and child documents are displayed so the base template is working properly&#41;

 <div align="right"><a href="#table-of-contents">🔝</a></div>